Property Valuation Tips: Real Estate Investing

 - Date of sale (the more recent, the more accurate)

 Due to these variations in comps, property valuation is not an exact science.
-For example, what’s a more accurate comp: a property across the street that has more bedrooms and sold nine months ago, or a property with a similar layout ten streets away that sold last week?
+For example, what’s a more accurate comp: a property across the street with more bedrooms sold nine months ago or a property with a similar layout ten streets away that sold last week?

-This is why three different appraisers would come up with three different values for the same property, if hired to do so.
-House appraisals are an estimate of value only, not a guarantee of a specific price.
-Learn all you can about how to use comps to determine home values, so that you can analyze property values without having to constantly ask realtors or appraisers for help.
+This is why three different appraisers would come up with three different values for the same property if hired to do so.
+House appraisals only estimate value, not guarantee a specific price.
+Learn all you can about how to use comps to determine home values so that you can analyze property values without having to ask realtors or appraisers for help constantly.

 Example: